Listen & Subscribe

 Everywhere Podcasts Are

-Learn how Michael and the Edlen Team reach new heights year-after-year while averaging 4 real estate transactions per month since 1990 and have lifetime sales volume over $2 Billion.
-Michael is one of the real estate industry’s true independent thinkers and strategists – learn how he’s created success in every real estate market and how his team continues to deliver results for their clients and the local community.
+Learn how Michael Edlen and the Edlen Team of Coldwell Banker reach new heights year after year while averaging 4 real estate transactions per month since 1990 and have a lifetime sales volume of over $2 Billion as one of the experts of the Pacific Palisades market.
+Michael Edlen is one of the real estate industry’s true independent thinkers and strategists – learn how he’s created success in every real estate market and how his team continues to deliver results for their clients and the local community.
 This episode is not to be missed – leave us your reviews!

 Follow along with Michael Edlen and the Edlen Team at: EdlenTeam.com